Captain0731/-salhakars/INTEGRATION_SUMMARY.md

 # Integration Summary - Landing Page & Login/Signup

 ## Overview
-Successfully integrated the landing page and login/signup functionality into the main सलाहकार application.
+Successfully integrated the landing page and login/signup functionality into the main सलहाकार application.

 ## What Was Done